Maelstrom8/Ascalon/README.md

 Small walk-through for installing Wabbajack for those who have not used Wabbajack yet.
 For those who don't need to install WJ - proceed to [here](#Save-Files)

-#### Installing Wabbajack
+### Installing Wabbajack

-Download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`.
-Do not extract it to your Steamlibary / DD:DA directory, Program Files, or User Directories like Documents, Downloads and so forth.
-You can use an SSD to speed up the process, but for such a small list you don't really NEED one.
+Download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)).
+Place it in a folder such as `C:\Wabbajack`.
+Do not extract it to any of your Steam Library directories nor your DD:DA directory.
+Do not extract it to Program Files, or User Directories like Documents, Downloads and so forth.
+You can use an SSD to speed up the process, but it's not required for this list in particular.

-#### Installing Ascalon
+### Installing Ascalon

 1. Open Wabbajack and click `Browse Modlists`
 2. Tick on the `Show Unofficial lists` option in the top right corner of Wabbajack